-Corvallis Multicultural Literacy Center (CMLC) is a place where people of all cultures can come together in a “living room for learning,” where all people can be teachers and learners, where sharing cultures and expanding literacies enables everyone to take part in the community.
+Corvallis Multicultural Literacy Center (CMLC) is a place where people of all cultures can come together in a “living room for learning,” where all people can be teachers and learners, where sharing cultures and expanding horizons enables everyone to take part in the community.

-We are in an historic 1910 house at 128 SW Ninth Street in Corvallis, Oregon.
+We are in a historic 1910 house at 128 SW Ninth Street in Corvallis, Oregon.
 The center is conveniently located in the heart of the city, emphasizing that it is a gathering place for people from all over the community.
 It is near the Corvallis-Benton County Public Library, the Arts Center, Central Park, Oregon State University, and the city bus transfer hub.

 Resources and programming are free.
 No appointment is necessary during the open hours, Monday-Friday 10am-5pm.